-Prerequisite: ENG 082 or placement test.
+Prerequisite: Placement test.

 This course advances students' abilities to write well-crafted and grammatical essays, with appropriate and effective word choice.
 Elements of expository prose are emphasized.
 Advanced grammar and other discrete skills are taught as necessary.
 (IP grade applicable).